kyma-project/kyma/docs/01-overview/main-areas/telemetry/telemetry-03-traces.md

 ## Frequently Asked Questions

 1. Traces are not arriving at the destination at all
-  - Check the `telemetry-trace-collector` pods for error logs by calling `kubectl logs -n kyma-system <pod-nam>`
+  - Check the `telemetry-trace-collector` Pods for error logs by calling `kubectl logs -n kyma-system {POD_NAME}`
-  - Check at the monitoring dashboard for kyma telemetry if data gets exported
+  - Check the monitoring dashboard for Kyma telemetry if the data gets exported
   - Verify that you activated Istio tracing
-1. Custom spans are not arriving at the destination, but istio spans do arrive
+1. Custom spans are not arriving at the destination, but Istio spans do
-  - Verify that you are using an SDK version for instrumentation which is compatible with the otel-collector version used
+  - Verify that you are using the SDK version for instrumentation that is compatible with the otel-collector version used